Gingivostomatitis is an infection of the mouth and gums that leads to swelling and sores. It may be due to a virus or

 - Practice good oral hygiene.
 Brush your gums well to reduce the risk of getting another infection.

-- Use mouth rinses that reduce pain if your doctor recommends them.
+- Use mouth rinses that reduce pain if your provider recommends them.

 - Rinse your mouth with salt water (one-half teaspoon or 3 grams of salt in 1 cup or 240 milliliters of water) or mouthwashes with hydrogen peroxide or Xylocaine to ease discomfort.

 - Eat a healthy diet.
 Soft, bland (non-spicy) foods may reduce discomfort during eating.

 You may need to have the infected tissue removed by the dentist (called debridement).

 Gingivostomatitis infections range from mild to severe and painful.
 The sores often get better in 2 or 3 weeks with or without treatment.
 Treatment may reduce discomfort and speed healing.

 Gingivostomatitis may disguise other, more serious mouth ulcers.